 - Sleep apnea

-Certain medicines (including digitalis, adenosine, and theophylline) can increase the risk of AFib.
+Certain medicines (including digitalis, adenosine, and theophylline) can raise the risk of AFib.
 Sometimes, atrial fibrillation may be linked to heavy alcohol, caffeine, or drug use, as well as to infections or inherited factors.

 Learning to Recognize AFib Symptoms